Generic Name: calcitriol (KAL-si-TRYE-ol)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include dizziness; headache; irregular heartbeat; loss of appetite; mental or mood changes; nausea; stomach pain or cramps; vomiting; weakness.Proper storage of calcitriol solution:

-Store calcitriol solution in a tightly closed container between 59 and 86 degrees F (15 and 30 degrees C).
-Store away from heat, moisture, and light.
-Do not store in the bathroom.
+Store calcitriol solution as directed on the prescription label.
 Keep calcitriol solution out of the reach of children and away from pets.

 - If you have any questions about calcitriol solution, please talk with your doctor, pharmacist, or other health care provider.